iangrubb/robo-eco/walkthroughs/styling.md

 - Media Queries
 - Responsive units (%, vw/vh, rem)
-- Flexbox and Grid
+- Flexbox (for 1D layouts) and Grid (for 2D layouts)

 ### Accessible Design

-Design that works no matter how the user access your content.
+Design that works no matter how the user accesses your content.

 Some guidelines:

 - Use image alt text
 - Use approprate levels of contrast.
 - Use semantic HTML tags / generally don't display site content exclussively by css.
-- Use focus styles
+- Don't remove focus styles